shengyanli1982/orbit/README.md

 ## 9. Repeat Read Request/Response Body

-`orbit` support repeat read request/response body, default behavior is enable, no need to do anything.
-Here is a example to use `demo` service to repeat read request/response body.
+`orbit` supports repeating the read request/response body.
+By default, this behavior is enabled and requires no additional configuration.
+Here is an example of how to use the `demo` service to repeat read the request/response body.

 ### 9.1 Repeat Read Request Body

-`httptool.GenerateRequestBody` method can help you to get request body bytes and cache it.
-The next time you read it, you can get the cached bytes.
+You can use the `httptool.GenerateRequestBody` method to obtain the request body bytes and cache them.
+This allows you to read the cached bytes when needed.

 > [!IMPORTANT]
-> Request body is a `io.ReadCloser`, it is a stream, so you can only read it once.
-If you want to read it again, do not directly read it, you can use `orbit` to cache it.
+> The request body is an `io.ReadCloser`, which is a stream that can only be read once.
+If you need to read it again, do not read it directly.
+Instead, use `orbit` to cache it.

 **Example**